O magnum mysterium: Choral settings

 O magnum mysterium has an associated plainchant melody, and in this form has been sung since the middle ages.
 However, the text has appealed to many composers over the years.
 Some of the earliest settings are by Paolo Aretino (1508-1584), Adrian Willaert (c.
 1490 – 7 December 1562) and Nicolas Gombert (c.
 1495 – c.
 1560), which were published in the mid 1500s.
 Many of the most notable composers of the renaissance made settings, including William Byrd, Jacob Clemens non Papa, Cristóbal de Morales, D. Pedro de Cristo, Palestrina (article on the setting) and Tomás Luis de Victoria.
 Victoria went on to publish a mass based on his motet in 1592.

 Composers continued to set the text in the ensuing centuries, including Jan Dismas Zelenka, but none of the notable composers of the 19th century made a setting.

-The text became popular again in the twentieth century, with notable settings by Francis Poulenc and more recently Morten Lauridsen (article on the setting) and Marcus Paus.
+The text became popular again in the twentieth century, with notable settings by Francis Poulenc and more recently Morten Lauridsen and Marcus Paus.
 The Choral Public Domain Library carries a list of roughly fifty choral settings.